 Veterans Assistance Grant to assist nonprofit organizations with a 501(c) status other than 19 or 23 and governmental entities

-The applications must address the needs of Veterans in your community.
-Original, signed applications are accepted from 1 December through 1 March.
-Completed applications should be mailed to:
+The applications must address the needs of Veterans in the community.
+Applications are accepted from 1 December through 1 March and must be emailed to the following addresses:

 U.S. Department of Veterans Affairs Facilities in Colorado

 U.S. Department of Veterans Affairs Facilities in Colorado: The VA has numerous resources available for Veterans and Family members.
 Please see the local location listing for your nearest facility.

 U.S. Department of Veterans Affairs Cemeteries in Colorado: The VA National Cemetery Administration maintains three national cemeteries in Colorado.
 Please see the local location listing for the nearest cemetery.

 Military Installations and Veterans Affairs Facilities in Colorado